PavelPZ/riverpod_navigator/packages/riverpod_navigator_core/README.md

 What problems does async-navigation bring?
 Read on...

 ## Problems with async

+1. It is likely that the asynchronous actions of the new navigation stack will overlap with the old one.

 Představme si aplikaci s mnoha různými screens.
 Tyto screens asynchronně ukládají nebo načítají data z externí storage.